Cairi-S/tom-poulson/README.md

 **Images** - All images chosen are dynamic images with the aim of providing an emotional response.

+**Home Page** - Gives potential collaborators an initial 'hit' of knowledge about the musician without overloading them with information.

+**Download button** - Users are provided the opportunity to learn more about the musician via a download button linking to a pdf of the musicians full biography.

+**Ensembles and Projects page** -  Users are able to learn more about the groups and projects that the musician is a part of to discover whether they musician would make a suitable partner for a collaboration.

+**Contact Page** - Allows potential collaborators to ask questions, and/or make an initial enquiry in to the musicians availability.

 ## FUTURE FEATURES ##

 - GDPR pop up.
 - CAPTCHA.
 - Language choice (English/Swedish).
+- High quality videos of past performances.
 - Addition of pages - teaching, arrangements and calendar.
 - Ability to take bookings for lessons/performances on website.
 - Abitilty to accept payments for bookings/music purchases on website.